swfiua/gotu/docs/abhot.rst

 Hoyle sets the scene for this sixty year adventure, describing the 1960's view of how the universe may have come about.

-It includes a chapter entitled, "The Expanding Universe", as does Hawking's brief history.
+It includes a chapter entitled, *The Expanding Universe*, as does Hawking's brief history.

 Hoyle speculated that the aparent expansion would be a balanced if matter was spontaneously created at a fairly modest rate.

-Hoyle was writing at the birth of radio astronomy, where objects such as quasars were deemed to be very distant objects with extraordinary power, in line with the belief that all red shift was caused by Hubble expansion.

-In the interim period there have been great advances of observational astronomy.

 By the time of Hawking, black holes had evolved from hypothetical object to indirect observation.

 Hawking was very much focussed on unifying quantum mechanics and Einstein's general relativity.
+With the big bang theory, comes the belief that at some point the universe was in such a tiny space that quantum effects must be taken into account.

 At the big bang, quantum effects come into the equation, so to understand the fundamental features of the universe you needed to